 There is enough data to show that the police do not use this power judiciously.
-For example, in India, the National Police Commission estimated that a large number of arrests made by the police were not only unnecessary from the point
+For example, in India, the National Police Commission estimated that a large number of arrests made by the police were not only unnecessary from the point of view of controlling crime, but needlessly imposed avoidable burden on the state exchequer in the form of expenditure on harbouring and maintaining the arrested persons in jails.
+The arrests were for very minor offences and 43.2 % of

-27 National Crime Records Bureau, Ministry of Home Affairs, Government of India: Crime in India, 2000 pp307& 309 of view of controlling crime, but needlessly imposed avoidable burden on the state exchequer in the form of expenditure on harbouring and maintaining the arrested persons in jails.
-The arrests were for very minor offences and 43.2 % of expenditure in the concerned jails was incurred on prisoners who "need not have been arrested at all."
-A recent study conducted on the basis of empirical data collected from different states in India confirmed these findings.
-It showed that the number of preventive arrests and arrests for petty offences were substantially large; the percentage of undertrial prisoners was unusually high and most of them were there because they were not able to post bail or furnish sureties.
-29
+$^{^{25}}$ 93 % of the respondents in a poll conducted by the Hindustan Times (a national newspaper) supported the move expenditure in the concerned jails was incurred on prisoners who "need not have been arrested at all."28 A recent study conducted on the basis of empirical data collected from different states in India confirmed these findings.
+It showed that the number of preventive arrests and arrests for petty offences were substantially large; the percentage of undertrial prisoners was unusually high and most of them were there because they were not able to post bail or furnish sureties.29